FactoryBoy/factory_boy/README.rst

     # Returns a User instance that's not saved
     user = UserFactory.build()

-    # Returns a saved User instance
+    # Returns a saved User instance.
+    # UserFactory must subclass an ORM base class, such as DjangoModelFactory.
     user = UserFactory.create()

     # Returns a stub object (just a bunch of attributes)